 INTRODUCTION

 The COVID-19 pandemic has opened space for governments and leaders of educational institutions around the world to find alternative methods to continue teaching and learning activities because face-to-face learning at educational institutions (schools) is not possible.
 Although technology-assisted learning (online learning) is a major alternative option, not all students have access to digital devices and the internet in most countries.
-Therefore, other alternative learning methods also has been exploited so that students who do not have similar opportunities continue to learn (OECD, 2020; Allen & Trinick, 2021).
+Therefore, other alternative learning methods have been exploited so that students who do not have similar opportunities continue to learn (OECD, 2020; Allen & Trinick, 2021).
 Though the focus of education is learners (students), the contribution of instructors (teachers) cannot be questioned throughout the learning sessions at this critical time.
 Undoubtedly, teachers also learn all the time to adapt the new norms and carry out their duties as well as possible so that the quality of education is maintained no matter what the circumstances.

 Education should be based on the needs of the current world.
-It should be high quality, inclusive, equitable for all and offer opportunities for lifelong learning as enjoined in the 2030 Agenda for Sustainable Development Goals (SDGs) SDG 4 (UNESCO, 2018).
+It should be of high quality, inclusive, equitable for all and offer opportunities for lifelong learning as enjoined in the 2030 Agenda for Sustainable Development Goals (SDGs) SDG 4 (UNESCO, 2018).
 In line with this, the Ministry of Education (MOE) always ensures that the Malaysia 's education system functions effectively by implementing various efficient education development policies from time to time including the Malaysian Education Development Plan also known as Pelan Pembangunan Pendidikan Malaysia (PPPM) 2013-2025 to improve the quality of education in the country (MOE, 2018; MOE, 2013).

 In this regard, Ministry of Education, Malaysia remains committed to strengthening the quality of headmasters in schools (MOE, 2018) because leadership is dynamic and constantly changing.
 Thus, the leadership practices of headmasters play an important role in the development of school culture so that the purpose of education is achieved, and schools sustain excellent.
 According to The Organization for Economic Co-operation and Development (OECD), the headmasters must devise an appropriate strategy to make positive changes among students and school achievements.
 Not only that, the headmasters also need to monitor and evaluate the professional development of teachers in the school continuously.
-In addition, the headmasters should play a role as a motivator for teachers in the school so that the skills and abilities of teachers can be improved (OECD, 2016).
+In addition, headmasters should play a role as motivators for teachers in the school so that the skills and abilities of teachers can be improved (OECD, 2016).

 The quality of headmasters and the performance of the teachers are essential to creating an effective school.
 Global advances as well as technology challenge educators especially teachers to increase their knowledge to remain relevant in the education system.
 Therefore, headmasters and teachers in schools should learn to stimulate the intellectual development of themselves as well as peers, proactive to the changes and needs of the latest educational world (Fullan & Hargreaves, 2016) by adopting the best practices of learning organizations to constantly update knowledge and remain relevant (Watkins & Marsick, 1999; Marsick & Watkins, 2003).
 According to MOE, 60% of the teachers who currently serving in the schools nationwide will remain in the education sector for the next 15 years (MOE, 2019a).
 Therefore, MOE strives to strengthen skills and knowledge among teachers in schools (MOE, 2018) because headmasters need teachers in the three main areas namely (a) student achievement, (b) achieve success for all positive changes made in the school, and (c) teacher professional development (Carter, 2017).